RommelTJ/docker_and_kubernetes_notes/complete_guide/s13-maintaining-sets-of-containers/01_MaintainingSetsOfContainersWithDeployments.md

 * The service watches for every pod that matches its selector
 * If a pod restarts, it changes IP address.
 * The service lets you always have the correct IP address for the Pod.

+## Scaling and Changing Deployments

+* Updating containerPort from port 3000 to 9999 in `client-deployment.yaml`.
+* `kubectl apply -f client-deployment.yaml`
+* `kubectl get deployments`
+* `kubectl get pods`
+* `kubectl describe pods`
+  * Container is now running on Port 9999
+  * (This is misleading since containerPort is purely informational.
+The docker container exposes port 3000.)
+  * (Attached the Service to the deployment yaml and added commit message to hopefully make clearer.)